bigfix/developer.bigfix.com/site/reference/types/integer.md

 # february of &lt;integer&gt; : month and year

-Creates a date (in month year format) corresponding to February of the specified year (as an &lt;integer&lt;).
+Creates a date (in month year format) corresponding to February of the specified year (as an &lt;integer&gt;).

 # filesystem &lt;integer&gt; : volume